-Rigor's Private Location is a software package that enables quick and easy deployment of Rigor Monitoring and Optimization solutions beyond Rigor's public network so you can find, fix, and prevent web performance defects on any internal web application, in any environment - whether inside or outside of your firewalls.
-This allows Rigor users to test earlier in the development cycle and against internal sites or applications that are not available to the public.
+A Private Location is a software package that enables quick and easy deployment of Splunk Synthetic Monitoring Monitoring and Optimization solutions beyond Splunk Synthetic Monitoring's public network so you can find, fix, and prevent web performance defects on any internal web application, in any environment - whether inside or outside of your firewalls.
+This lets you test your application earlier in the development cycle and perform tests on internal sites or applications that are not available to the public.

-Customers can, through our web interface, create new Private Locations and launch the agent to perform any checks that are assigned to them.
+Using the Splunk Synthetic Monitoring web interface, you create new Private Locations and launch the agent to perform any checks that are assigned to these locations.

 Who should use Private Locations?

 Customers who need: